 All of them boast spectacular sea vistas and multicolored houses, but each village has a different vibe and personality.
 Use this guide to help you planning your visit to the Cinque Terre - a perennial favorite destination on the coast of the Italian Riviera.
 This article will explore Italy’s famous five and offer some helpful tips on planning your visit there.

 Italy's Cinque Terre are a Unesco World Heritage Site and tell of a world stopped in time, a landscape made up of villages of sailors with colorful houses and unspoiled nature; territories where life flows slowly.
 The beaten paths have dug passages where it seemed impossible to pass and the villages were born where the sea creeps more forcefully forming inlets among the rocks.
 All the Cinque Terre villages are colorful, overlooking the sea, and still preserve intact the craftsmanship, the gastronomy and the original fishermen's harbors, which today as yesterday are populated with fishing boats.

 The Cinque Terre is one of the most popular destinations in Italy famous for its scenic hiking trails, crystal-clear waters, and colorful villas lining the coastline.
 What many people might not know when visiting Cinque Terre is that each village has its own personality and specialties.
-If you’re looking to visit this esteemed Italy vacation spot but don’t know what to do in each of the towns, read below for our top recommendations for planning your visit to the Cinque Terre.
+If you're looking to visit this remarkable part of the Italian coastline but don't know where to start, read below for our top recommendations for planning your visit to the Cinque Terre.

 Where to Stay in Monterosso: Hotel Porto Roca